-50% of materials cost up to $1 per square foot of turf replaced with low-water use grasses and/or low-water use plants (artificial turf does NOT qualify).
+Up to $2 per square foot of turf replaced with low-water-use grasses and/or low-water-use plants (artificial turf does not qualify).

-Replace existing high-water use turf with low-water use grasses and/or low-water use plants and receive up to $1 per square foot of turf replaced.
+Replace existing high-water use turf with low-water-use grasses and/or low-water-use plants and receive up to $2 per square foot of turf replaced.
 In addition to receiving a rebate, you will save money on water and landscape maintenance.
-The maximum turf replacement rebates from Soquel Creek Water District are $1,000 per fiscal year (July 1-June 30) for single-family residential customers and $10,000 per fiscal year for commercial and multi-family residential customers.
+The maximum turf replacement rebates from Soquel Creek Water District are $2,000 per fiscal year (July 1 to June 30) for single-family residential customers and $10,000 per fiscal year for commercial and multi-family residential customers.

 For landscaping inspiration and ideas specific to our local climate, check out the Water Smart Gardening of Santa Cruz County website.
 Sheet mulching is one technique for replacing lawn without tearing it out.
 Learn more at the Monterey Bay Friendly Landscaping website.